 (…existing texts…)

-basic service set (BSS) transition: [BSS transition] ChangeMovement of an association by a station (STA) or non-AP multi-link device (MLD) from one BSS or AP MLD to another BSS or AP MLD in the same extended service set (ESS) that might involve changing operating mode from STA to MLD, or vice versa.
+basic service set (BSS) transition: [BSS transition] ChangeMovement of an association by a station (STA) or non-AP multi-link device (MLD) from one BSS or AP MLD to another BSS or AP MLD in the same extended service set (ESS).
+The movement(#19122) might involve changing operating mode from STA to MLD, or vice versa.
 See 4.5.3.2 (Mobility types).

 (…existing texts…)